sekia556/pseudo-fswatch/README.md

 pseudo-fswatch
 ==============

-simple tool that likes fswatch
+A simple ruby tool which likes fswatch.